 Respecting the local environment

 Both the federal and provincial governments regulate this project.
 Each government has its own area of responsibility.
-We've already submitted a review to the federal government.
-We must also submit a technical proposal to the Saskatchewan Ministry of Environment.
-We're currently working on this.

 Every power project we do, we follow our best-practice standards.
 This will help us protect the environment no matter which stage the project is in.

 We expect up to 500 workers on the site during peak construction times.
 Our most recent gas plant build resulted in $140 million of work for Saskatchewan businesses.
 We expect this project will have even more local involvement.

 We're committed to providing opportunity to local and Indigenous suppliers, subcontractors and labour.